-Good news: the new instruction issued by the Secretary Estate and Migrations makes it very easy for British citizens and their families.
-If they hurry, up they can all get a new residence card as if they were still Europeans, or change the one they already have to a special one, while maintaining their legal status.
+The instruction issued by the Secretary Estate and Migrations at the end of 2020 made it very easy for British citizens and their families.
+They could obtain a new residence card as if they were still Europeans, or change the one they already have to a special one, while maintaining their legal status.

 Don’t hesitate to continue reading, what you need to do from now on will be crucial to avoid legal problems!

-On January 31st, things changed.
+On January 31st of 2020, things changed.
 As you already know, the United Kingdom left the European Union through the Brexit process.

 This certainly raised a lot of questions for British citizens.
 For overnight, they ceased to be European Union citizens.